subirvarma/GeneralCognitics/_posts/chapter7_latentspace.md

 Figure 7: An Encoder tor Text

 The best encoders for text are based on the Transformer architecture (see Fig. 7).
-The sentence to be encoded is fed into the model, after being initially encoded using an word based text encoder such as Word2Vector.
-Word based text encoders are not able to encode based on the context of the sentence under consideration.
-Transformers on the other hand create encodings that take the context in the sentence into account.
+After being initially encoded using an word based text encoder such as Word2Vector, the text to be encoded is fed into the Transformer model.
+The Transformers's architecture enables the vector representation of each word to be modified as a function of the other words in the text to which it is connected semantically (there can be more than one such connection per word to multiple other words).
+This process is repeated multiple times in order to get the final representation.
+Unlike the Word2Vector representation that we started out with, the final representation of each word takes the context of the surrounding text into account.

 ![](https://subirvarma.github.io/GeneralCognitics/images/lat20.png)

 Figure 8: An Encoder and Decoder for Text

 The decoder is also based on the Transformer model, and it generates its output on a word by word basis, which is known as auto-regressive generation.
-In order to generate the output, the decoder is usually suppled with a context, which in this case is another sentence that has been encoded using a Transformer.
+In order to generate the output, the decoder is usually suppled with a context, which in this case is another sentence that has also been encoded using a Transformer.
 This enables this system to perform a number of useful tasks such as Translation, Summarization, Quastion Answering etc.

 ## Connecting Multiple Latent Spaces: Images and Text